-Preprints (the pre-review manuscript that is submitted to a journal, or any earlier draft) aim to improve the openness and accessibility of scientific findings, enhance collaboration among researchers and document provenance of ideas.
-They can inform ongoing and planned research through improved openness and accessibility of scientific findings.
+Preprints (the pre-review manuscript that is submitted to a journal, or any earlier draft) aim to improve the openness and accessibility of scientific findings.
+They allow authors to make their findings immediately available to the health sciences community and receive feedback on draft manuscripts before they are submitted to journals for formal publication.
+This can enhance collaboration among researchers, document provenance of ideas and inform ongoing and planned research.

-- BMJ places no restrictions on the licence chosen when posting a preprint version of work (eg authors may choose CC BY or CC BY NC), but authors must retain copyright of their work when posting to a preprint server.
-Authors must include a link/DOI to the preprint version of your manuscript when submitting to a BMJ journal.
+BMJ places no restrictions on the licence chosen when posting a preprint version of work (e.g. authors may choose CC BY or CC BY NC), but authors must retain copyright of their work when posting to a preprint server.

-- Upon publication of your article by a BMJ journal, please add the following text to your preprint:
+Upon publication of your article many preprint servers, including medRxiv, will automatically add a link to the published version.
+For servers that do not provide this service, upon publication of your article by a BMJ Journal, please add the following text to your preprint:

 “This article has been published in [insert full citation] following peer review and can also be viewed on the journal’s website at [insert DOI].